erichard/SublimePHPCompanion/README.md

 This command will remove plugin.
 **Warning:** You have to configure composer command for plugin removing

+### import_methods

+Place your cursor on a class, abstract class or interface name and hit the `F3` key (personal shortcut).
+Matching interfaces or classes will be shown.
+Select one and then import all or one of the methods from that interface or class.

 ## Settings

 Settings can be stored either in your system wide "PHP Companion.sublime-settings" file or in the project